snowex-hackweek/coldfusion/README.md

 ## Folders

 ### `contributors`
-Each team member has it's own folder under contributors, where they can work on their contribution.
-Having a dedicated folder for each person helps to prevent conflicts when merging with the main branch.
+Each team member has their own folder under contributors, where they can work on their contribution to the project.
+Having a dedicated folder for each person prevents conflicts when merging with the main branch.
+- aliciapouw21
+- curtisbeutler
+- megan-verf
+- pmarshall24
+- samuelmarcus
+- sethv
+- tatemeehan
+- tvdw
+- zdebug-folder

 ### `notebooks`
 Notebooks that are considered delivered results for the project should go in here.
+- project_results_1.ipynb

 ### `scripts`
 Helper utilities that are shared with the team

-# Recommended content for your README.md file:

 ## Project Summary